 - You don't have to interrupt sex to use them.

-What are the disadvantages of mini-pills?
+What are the disadvantages of mini-pills for birth control?

 - Mini-pills don't protect against sexually transmitted infections (STIs), such as herpes or HIV/AIDS.
 If you aren't sure if your sex partner might have an STI, use a condom to protect against disease.

 - They may cause irregular periods.
 You may have spotting between periods.
 You may also stop getting a period.
 Some women see having no period as an advantage.

 - Mini-pills may cause mood changes, less interest in sex, or weight gain.